SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

 ```

 3. Enter in values for the following parameters (marked `ENV_TO_BE_CHANGED` above):
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Memcached Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Memcached Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Memcached input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
    * In the input plugins section (`[[inputs.memcached]]`):
       * `servers` - An array of addresses to gather stats about.
 Specify an IP on the hostname.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/memcached) for more information on additional parameters for configuring the Memcached input plugin for Telegraf.
    * In the tags section (`[inputs.memcached.tags]`):
-      * `environment` - This is the deployment environment where the Memcached cluster identified by the value of servers resides.
+      * `environment`.
+This is the deployment environment where the Memcached cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this Memcached cluster.
+      * `db_cluster`.
+Enter a name to identify this Memcached cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note